Updated: Apr 1

 Ask friends that you know who are doing well and have seemed to be managing their emotional lives in this "Future Shock Meets Virus" world.
 Ask what they have done.
 How are they handling the stress and changes.
 This is a time to build relationships

-The greatest secret of emotional change is to give what is needed to someone who suffers like we do, to look to their needs, to give to others what we so desperately seeking ourselves.
+The greatest secret of sourcing emotional strength, is to give what we need to someone who is suffering like we are.
+You focus on their needs.
+You give to others what you so desperately seek yourselves.

 The Legacy Forum can help.
 It can take immense courage to reach out and engage with someone to talk about the pressure and isolation you are experiencing.
 It always begins with you reaching out with a call, text or email.
 It is up to you and you alone have to break the silence.